Desno365/Desno365.github.io/about/index.md

 If you want you can follow me on Twitter and read my latest news, the link is in the footer of this page.

-I have also a Paypal account so if you want to support me you can make a little donation.
+I have also a Paypal account so if you want to support me you can make a donation. :)

 <div markdown="0"><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GBEMKJBA3Z7PG" class="btn">Donate!</a></div>